Fuchs dystrophy

 - Pachymetry -- measures the thickness of the cornea

-- Specular microscope examination -- allows the provider to look at the thin layer of cells that line the back part of the cornea
+- Specular microscope examination -- allows the eye doctor to look at the thin layer of cells that line the back part of the cornea

 -